elena-kashtanova/3d-configurator/README.md

 # 3D Configurator

 ## Launching the project

+The project uses PostgreSQL 14.0.

-1. Clone the repository to the local machine
+1. Clone the repository to the local machine.
-2. Run `npm install`
+2. Run `npm install`.
-3. Fill in info in dev.env file in the root folder: port and host for the server, name of the database etc. Remove 'dev' from the file's name.
+3. Fill in info in dev.env file in the root folder: port and host for the server, name of the database from the etc. Remove 'dev' from the file's name.
-4. Run `npm start`
+4. Run `npm start`.
+A database will be created automatically.
+5. To seed the database, run `npm run typeorm migration:run`.

 ## Requirements
 ### Backend Functionality